Undergraduate Program Office and Advising

 Leona helps students navigate the college and campus experience while providing support to many of the staff and programs in the College of Management.

 The College of Management is dedicated to helping all students in the college start on track and stay on track.
 Every CM student has a college-based or college-connected academic advisor assigned to them.
-Your advisor's name is listed on WISER.
+Your advisor's name is listed on WISER or can be found below.

 Every student in the College of Management will have an advising hold placed on their record for any upcoming fall or spring semester registration period.
 To have this hold removed, each student will be required to meet with their academic advisor before they can access registration.